itaimorad/Deep-PSD/README.md

 This repository consists of following Python scripts:

--  XXX handles the creation of synthetic pulses based on user specified paramters.
+- Create_Simulated_Neutrons_and_Gammas.ipynb handles the creation of synthetic pulses based on user specified paramters.
+This notebook is used to create data for training, validation, and testing, along with the neutron and gamma ray templates used later on.
+- General_Functions.ipynb defines functions used in this repository.

+Deep Detector Module:
--  XXX defines and creates signals and observations used for training the detection methods.
+- Deep_Detector_Functions.ipynb defines functions for the deep detector.
--
--  XXX defines the classical and model-based detection methods used for simulation.
+- Deep_Detector_Networks.ipynb defines the Deep Detector model.
+- Deep_Detector_No_Margin_Networks.ipynb defines the model of the Deep Detector without the use of margins.
+- Training_Detection_Algorithms.ipynb is dedicated to training the detection algorithms.
+- Testing_Detection_Algorithms.ipynb is dedicated to testing the detection algorithms.

+Deep Classifier Module:
--  XXX defines the classical and model-based PSD methods used for simulation.
+- Classification_Algorithm_Functions.ipynb defines functions for the classification algorithms and the DNN-based algorithms models.
+- Training_Classification_Algorithms.ipynb is dedicated to training the classification algorithms.
+- Testing_Classification_Algorithms.ipynb is dedicated to testing the classification algorithms.

+Deep PSD Method:
+- Training_the_Deep_PSD_Method.ipynb is dedicated to training the Deep PSD Method.
+- Testing_the_Deep_PSD_Method.ipynb is dedicated to testing the Deep PSD Method.